patndy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5. List all local variables, environment variables and functions
 6. Creates a new local variable
 7. Creates a new global variable
+8. The addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE